HCEhlers/floodplain_harvesting/README.md

 # Project
 This project is done in conenction with the Jetson AI Fundamentals course.

-The aim of the project is to train a model that can predict - given a satellite image of agricultural areas - whether the sattelite image is a reservoir or a dead spot.
+The aim of the project is to train a model that can predict - given a satellite image of agricultural areas - whether the sattelite image is a reservoir, reservoir with a dead spot or a reservoir with a dead spot.

 ### Dependencies
 - Clone the repository.